Gliese 581d: Orbital characteristics

 Gliese 581d was thought to orbit Gliese 581 at 0.21847 AU, approximately a fifth of the distance that the Earth orbits the Sun, though its orbital eccentricity has not been confirmed.
 There were two models for its orbit, a circular one like Earth's, and an eccentric one like Mercury's.
-These are based on the four planet and six planet model for the Gliese 581 system, respectively.
-Under the four planet model Gliese 581d would most probably be in a spin-orbit resonance of 2:1, rotating twice for each orbit of its parent star.
+These were based on the six-planet and four-planet model for the Gliese 581 system, respectively.
+Under the four-planet model Gliese 581d would most probably be in a spin-orbit resonance of 2:1, rotating twice for each orbit of its parent star.
 Therefore, the day on Gliese 581d should approximately be 67 Earth days long.

 The orbital distance places it at the outer limits of the habitable zone, the distance at which it is believed possible for water to exist on the surface of a planetary body.
 At the time of its discovery, the planet's orbit was originally thought to be farther out.
 However, in late April 2009 the original discovery team revised its original estimate of the planet's orbital parameters, finding that it orbits closer to its star than originally determined with an orbital period of 66.87 days.
-They concluded that the planet is within the habitable zone where liquid water could exist, thus confirming previous studies.
-Moreover, the data also suggested that the proposed exoplanet could have at least one or more large oceans.
+They concluded that the planet is within the habitable zone where liquid water could exist.